History

 HCV was conceived in 2014 by retired GP Dr Hugh Stradling when he saw a need for such a vehicle within the community.
 He recognised that lack of easy access to public or conventional transport was a major cause of social isolation.

-Contributions to funding were gratefully received from Heart of Bucks through Prevention Matters, The Community Transport Fund, Haddenham Beer Festival Trust, Haddenham Fête, Haddenham Fish Scheme and a number of local individuals.
+Following input and considerable assistance from Community Impact Bucks (C.I.B), funding was secured from Heart of Bucks through Prevention Matters, The Community Transport Fund, Haddenham Beer Festival Trust, Haddenham Fête, Haddenham Fish Scheme and a number of local individuals allowing the Committee to purchase a wheelchair adapted Volkswagen Caddy and commence operations in October 2015.

-Initially the Committee felt it would be necessary to make a charge for the service but following the generosity of our supporters, the decision was quickly made to offer a free service.
-HCV was registered as a Charity in 2016.
 Over the years of operation, the group has received many donations from clients and their families as well as local organisations (Probus Club Thame, Haddenham Masonic Lodge, Artists and Makers Fayre, Haddenham Art Group, the Wychert Chorale and the Wheelbarrow Race Committee) allowing the service to remain free.
 The committee is also grateful for generous support from Ivor Miles Garage and from Purple Frog, who designed the promotional flyers and an updated livery.

 The 2015 launch of Haddenham Community Vehicle